iBerry

 • But you can't run iBerry without support can you?

 Of course not.
-We've always relied on volunteer help and contributions.
+We've always relied on volunteer help and written contributions.
 Anyone, anywhere, willing to assist in any way at all will always be welcome - simply contact us.

 • Any final words of wisdom?